 - Motion sickness tablets (if you get seasick on ferries)

 - Dry bag for storing things in on days to the beach

 Where to Stay in Langkawi

-Our pick for Best Family Hotel is the Berjaya Langkawi.
-The property is set between the coastline of the Andaman Sea and a Rain Forest.
-All rooms are Chalets that either face the sea or are set on the hills in the forest.
-We had no preference, as the view from any room balcony is stunning.
+The property is set between the coastline of the Andaman Sea and tropical rainforest.
+All rooms are Chalets that either face the sea or are set in the jungle in the forest.

 Not to worry, they are not aggressive, just keep some distance.

-The grounds are well maintained, and there is security everywhere, which make the guests feel very comfortable.
+The grounds are well maintained, and there is security everywhere, which makes the guests feel very comfortable.

 - Read TripAdvisor reviews for the Berjaya Langkawi here.